jackocnr/intl-tel-input/README.md

   }
 })
 ```
-_Note that the callback must still be called in the event of an error, Hence the use of `catch()` in this example.
-Also `fetch` is not supported in IE11 and so requires [polyfilling](https://github.com/github/fetch) along with `Promise`.
+_Note that the callback must still be called in the event of an error, hence the use of `catch()` in this example.
 Tip: store the result in a cookie to avoid repeat lookups!_

 **hiddenInput**
 Type: `String` Default: `""`